mlswg/mls-protocol/draft-ietf-mls-protocol.md

 A   B   C   D
 ~~~~~

-If member B subsequently generates an Commit based on a secret
+If member B subsequently generates a Commit based on a secret
 "leaf_hpke_secret_key", then it would generate the following sequence
 of path secrets and node secrets: